smizell/restfuljson/index.md

 ### Example

-The JSON below shows a representation for an author.
+The JSON below shows a representation for an article.

 ``` json
 {